mbaze/bzpack/README.md

 * `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `0ffffffff` relative to the current output position.
 * `E1`, `1` – Copy the next `E1` bytes to the output.

 The limitation of this method is that the compression algorithm will fail if there's a literal exceeding the length of 255.
-However, this is unlikely and E1X1 usually outperforms E1E1 enough to justify its longer decoder (+6 bytes on Zilog Z80).
+However, this is unlikely and E1X1 usually outperforms E1E1 enough to justify its longer decoder.

 Supported options: